akapug/openhands-elide-fork/README.md

 A ready‑to‑run fork of OpenHands using Elide as the primary runtime and HTTP server, with Docker fallback.
 Includes:
 - Elide server with synthetic SSE mode, micro HTTP tests, and Prometheus metrics
 - React UI with live streaming, sparklines, error panels, and CLI orchestration
-- Quad benchmark (Elide vs Express vs FastAPI vs Flask) with per‑run HTML results
+- Bench suite (Node‑raw, Elide, Express, FastAPI, Flask) with per‑run HTML results

 ## Prereqs
 - Node 20+ and pnpm 9+: `npm i -g pnpm`